 - The microwave is a quick option to make this hot honey sauce, but I would highly recommend using the stovetop method as it is more reliable and has more control over the heat when handling the honey.

 - If you prefer, you may strain the red pepper flakes when the honey is still warm.
 And later store them in an airtight container.

 The ingredients needed

 Honey.
 The base ingredient.
-The regular honey that normally you use in your kitchen works perfectly.
-However, you may also use organic honey, or manuka honey which also works great.
+The regular honey that generally you use in your kitchen works perfectly.
+However, you may also use organic honey, or manuka honey, which also works great.

-For vegan choice, you may try maple syrup or agave nectar(though I have not tried this vegan option, but theoretically it should work well).
-If you have tried this vegan way, let’s know your feedback through your valuable comments.
+For vegan choice, you may try maple syrup or agave nectar(though I have not tried this vegan option, but theoretically, it should work well).
+If you have been attempting this vegan way, let us know your feedback through your valuable comments.

 Red chili flakes.
 The only ingredients to spice up the sauce.
-I have used roasted red pepper flakes, for its intense flavors and its depth of heat.
+I have used roasted red pepper flakes, for their intense flavors and their depth of heat.

 How to make the hot honey sauce

 Add the honey to the glass mixing bowl and add the red pepper flakes.
 And set aside.